The Gunny Sack

 Line a baking sheet with a silicone mat or parchment paper.
 Top with as many rectangular pretzels as you have mini candy bars.
 I put down 30 pretzels.

 Unwrap the mini candy bars.
 My bag had a mix of about 30 Snickers, 3 Musketeers, Milky Way, Milky Way Dark and Twix.
-I didn’t use the Twix bars.
+I didn’t use the Twix bars because of the long shape and the cookie inside.

-Put the mini candy bars on the pretzels and warm in the oven at 300 degrees for about 3 minutes.
-If you are only making a few of these at a time, you could soften them in the microwave for a few second.
+Put the mini candy bars on the pretzels and warm in the oven at 300˚F for about 3 minutes.
+If you are only making a few of these at a time, you could soften them in the microwave for a few seconds.

 Top with more pretzels and press down gently.